cmdgazal/ayomidearo.me/src/content/about/index.md

   - Version Control - Git
   - Container - Docker
   - Testing Frameworks - JUnit (Java), Mocha(Nodejs)
-  - Platform - AWS(Cognito, Lambda, SNS/SES/SQS, EC2, API Gateway)
+  - Platform - AWS(Cognito, Lambda, SNS/SES/SQS, EC2, API Gateway, S3, Athena, Glue, Kinesis, Redshift)
 ---

-I am a Full Stack Software Engineer with expertise in building scalable Web and Mobile applications with a strong feel for machine learning and artificial intelligence.
+I am a Data & Software Engineer with expertise in building scalable Web/Mobile applications and sophisticated Data Pipeline and Warehouse for Big Data.
 I enjoy continually learning and improving my skills with the technologies that keep evolving in this ever-changing field!

 I write on random thoughts and also play the keyboard during leisure.
 I'm also an avid reader.